 When I filled mine for these photos, I just could not find a funnel that was small enough to fit the hole of my ornament.
 So, I just dug into my kitchen drawer and used a marinade injector.
 I know it sounds funny, but it got the job done.
 Then I just added some fresh rosemary and cranberries to the ornament, and placed in my favorite martini glass.

 What items do you need to style this cocktail?Print

 1oz Boubon (optional)

 Fresh Rosemary (optional)

 Whole Cranberries (optional)

-For a stronger cocktail, include bourbon.
+For a less stronger cocktail, exclude the bourbon or whiskey.

-Shake well and pour into a cold martini glass or clear Christmas Tree ornament
+Shake well and pour into a cold martini glass or clear Christmas Tree ornament.

 Garnish with fresh rosemary and cranberries